 The anticipated rewards for applying the above goals in an integrated approach with the company’s strategy are to increase IKEA’s competitive strengths, secure long-term access to resources and raw materials, maintain and develop its supplier base, improve relationships between IKEA and both its co-workers and consumers, increase productivity, and put IKEA in the lead position to act for the good of people and the planet.

-IKEA builds its strategy on a deep understanding of the essence of sustainability, rooted in three principles which are inspired by sustainable design principles:
+IKEA builds its strategy on a deep understanding of the essence of circular economy, rooted in three principles which are inspired by sustainable design principles:

 – Sustainability is not a luxury, and people shouldn’t have to choose between it and other buying factors, such as design, function, quality, or price.

-– Sustainability means to work for the good of the people and planet without compromising future generations to meet current needs.
+– Sustainability means working for the good of the people (social impacts) and planet without compromising future generations to meet current needs.

-– IKEA’s sustainability strategy is to put back more than it takes from nature and recycle the waste to create new resources through the adaptations of current raw and recycled materials.
+– IKEA’s strategy is to put back more than it takes from nature and recycle the waste to create new resources through the adaptations of current raw and recycled materials.

 The “People and Planet Positive” strategy is built on three main objectives that should be pursued to make IKEA’s innovative business more sustainable and reduce the negative impacts of production:

-- Design and inspire millions of people to adopt sustainability practices in their homes through IKEA’s sustainable products that save energy, reduce waste, and use less water — all at the lowest possible price.
+1. Design and inspire millions of people to adopt circular practices in their homes through IKEA’s sustainable products that save energy, reduce waste, and use less water — all at the lowest possible price.

-- Take the lead to create better life for people and communities by extending the use of the code of conduct (IWAY) through IKEA’s supply chain.
+3. Take the lead in creating a better life for people and communities by extending the use of the code of conduct (IWAY) through IKEA’s supply chain.

 In order to apply the “People and Planet Positive” strategy, design plays an essential role throughout the different aspects of the plan:

-– The design of IKEA products use renewable, recyclable, and recycled materials in their manufacture.
-Storage and transportation of IKEA products to stores and retailers is reduced using the self-assembly model and eliminating the middleman model.
+– The design of IKEA products uses renewable, recyclable, and recycled materials in their manufacture.
+Storage and transportation of IKEA products to stores and retailers are reduced using the self-assembly model and eliminating the middleman model.

 – The design of IKEA stores saves energy and ensures the most efficient utilization of the space.

-– Considering people in the design (human-centered design) creates better life for people.
+– Considering people in the design (human-centred design) creates a better life for people.

-- 6 percent of wood comes from Forest Stewardship Council-certified forests, an increase from 16.2 percent.
+– Six per cent of wood comes from Forest Stewardship Council-certified forests, an increase from 16.2 per cent.

-– During operation, 86 percent of waste is being recycled.
+– During operation, 86 per cent of waste is recycled.

-- 34 percent of cotton is produced from sources that fully comply with IKEA sustainability guidelines.
+– Thirty-four per cent of cotton is produced from sources that fully comply with IKEA guidelines.

-– A 17 percent reduction in carbon emissions in IKEA buildings.32 percent more efficiency in energy-consuming products.
+– A 17 per cent reduction in carbon emissions in IKEA buildings.
+And 32 per cent more efficiency in energy-consuming products.